CLAIRE-Labo/python-ml-research-template/README.md

 The default configuration for each script is stored in the `configs/` directory.
 They are managed by [Hydra](https://hydra.cc/docs/intro/).
-You can experiment with different configurations by passing the relevant flags.
+You can experiment with different configurations by passing the relevant arguments.
 You can get examples of how to do so in the `reproducibility_scripts/` directory.

-### Pre-trained models and experiment results
+### Trained models and experiment with results

 We share our Weights and Biases runs in [this W&B project](fill-me).

+Moreover, we make our trained models available.
+You can follow the instructions in `_outputs/README.md` to download and use them.

+> [TEMPLATE] UPDATE ME:
+> Do provide the runs and trained models or update/delete this section, then delete this note.

 ## Repository structure